Juniper/ruby-junos-ez-stdlib/README.md

   - Providers:

     Providers allow you to manage a collection of resource, and most commonly, select a resource.
-    A provider also allows you to obtain a list of resources (Array of *names*) or a catalog (Hash of resource properties).
-Providers may include resource specific functionality, like using complex YAML/Hash data for easy import/export and provisioning with Junos
+    The purpose of a provider/resource is to automate the life-cycle of common changes, like adding VLANs, or ports to a VLAN.
+A provider also allows you to obtain a `list` of resources (Array of *names*) or a `catalog` (Hash of resource properties).
+Providers may include resource specific functionality, like using complex YAML/Hash data for easy import/export and provisioning with Junos.
+If you need the ability to simply apply config-snippets that you do not need to model as resources (as you might for initial device commissioning), the Utilities library is where you want to start.

   - Utilities: